 - The person pushing the hood down can now lift the hood.

-Push the hood down and hold, the helper pulls the release and hold, and you try to open the hood.
+Push the hood down and hold; the helper pulls the release and hold, and you try to open the hood.
 Repeat several times with slightly different timing and various pushing and pulling amounts.
-This does release pressure from the hood latch itself, making it easier for it to release.
+This releases pressure from the hood latch itself, making it easier to release.
 This simple trick often works when a Honda hood won’t open.